moszeed/clltr/README.md

 clltr
 =====

-your collection in your Dropbox
+collection of links, stored in your Dropbox